ekaterinalev/PUI2016_el2666/HW2_el2666/README.md

-This is homework 2
-As a reference used this source: https://www.youtube.com/watch?v=pxofwuWTs7c
+For Assignment 1 and 2, as a reference used this source: https://www.youtube.com/watch?v=pxofwuWTs7c